 First, a true story.

-I took a photo for a PR agency a few months ago.
+I took a photo for a PR agency a while ago.
 Source Marketing Communications were looking for images to accompany a story they were writing about an employee of the month at one of their clients.
 The employee was awarded for giving up Christmas morning and going for a sponsored swim in the sea, to raise money for charity.
 On the day of the presentation, I photographed him in his swimming trunks and goggles.

 Source had a call from one of the journalists who received the press release, saying that he read the story, and thought that it was worth a couple of lines in the newspaper.
 However, when he opened the photographs, he thought they were “absolutely brilliant” and decided to publish the full story and a few extra bits.
 A great result for Source and for their client!
 And a testimony to the power of a good photo.